Last updated on November 22nd, 2018 at 07:33 am

 After 7-8 days, the “magic” will have occurred and you will have your foliage mat ready.
 You can then remove the foliage mat from the trays and feed them directly to your livestock (cows, pigs, chickens, goats, and others).

-Watch the video below for a step-to-step guide;
+Watch the video below for a step-to-step guide on how to make your own hydroponics fodder;

 Once you have removed the foliage mat, clean the trays thoroughly and you can plant your next batch immediately.
 The fodder should be harvested within 8 days because it can turn yellow or grow harmful fungi or bacteria which can harm your livestock if left to last for more days without being harvested.